samuelrieder/jaswig.github.io/_posts/2016-07-07-three ways to boost your work ethic.markdown

 Nature is full of [fractal patterns](https://www.youtube.com/watch?v=I_rw-AJqpCM cool video fractals).
 Fractals are patterns with a certain repetitiveness that displays at every scale and thus showcase an infinite amount of detail.
 Joye continues his argument that fractal patterns have a stress reducing and aesthetic impact on human beings and thus promote well-being.

 **Introducing these forms can be done in several ways:**
-- Introduce fractal forms in architecture (some very nice examples [here](http://blog.ted.com/architecture-infused-with-fractals-ron-eglash-and-xavier-vilalta/) and a a review on a new book on fractal form in nature can be found [here](http://www.smithsonianmag.com/science-nature/science-behind-natures-patterns-180959033/?no-ist)
+- Introduce fractal forms in architecture (inspiration can be found in [this](http://blog.ted.com/architecture-infused-with-fractals-ron-eglash-and-xavier-vilalta/) TED blog and a a review on a new book on fractal form in nature can be found [here](http://www.smithsonianmag.com/science-nature/science-behind-natures-patterns-180959033/?no-ist))
 - Support grass root organisations that preserve nature outside and inside the city
 - Regularly spend time in nature